Barry R. Bloom

-A leading scientist in the areas of infectious diseases, vaccines, and global health and former consultant to the White House, Dr. Barry Bloom continues to pursue an active interest in bench science as the principal investigator of a laboratory researching the immune response to tuberculosis, a disease that claims more than two million lives each year.
+Barry R. Bloom was the Joan L. and Julius H. Jacobson Professor of Public Health, Immunology, and Infectious Diseases at the Harvard Chan School.
+A leading scientist in infectious diseases, vaccines, and global health, he also served as a consultant to the White House.
+Dr. Bloom maintained an active research program as principal investigator of a laboratory studying the immune response to tuberculosis, a disease that claims more than two million lives each year.

-Dr. Bloom was the founding chair of the board of trustees for the International Vaccine Institute in South Korea, which is devoted to promoting vaccine development for children in the developing world.
-He has chaired the Vaccine Advisory Committee of UNAIDS, where he played a critical role in the debate surrounding the ethics of AIDS vaccine trials.
-He was also a member of the US AIDS Research Committee.
+Dr. Bloom was the founding chair of the board of trustees of the International Vaccine Institute in South Korea, an organization dedicated to advancing vaccine development for children in the developing world.
+He also chaired the UNAIDS Vaccine Advisory Committee, where he played a key role in debates over the ethics of AIDS vaccine trials.
+In addition, he served on the U.S. AIDS Research Committee and was Dean of the Faculty at the Harvard Chan School of Public Health from 1998 to 2008.

-Dr. Bloom is a member of the National Academy of Sciences, Institutes of Medicine, the American Association for the Advancement of Science, and the American Philosophical Society.
+Dr. Bloom was a member of the National Academy of Sciences, the Institute of Medicine, the American Association for the Advancement of Science, and the American Philosophical Society.

-Research Interests: infectious diseases, vaccines, global health; the immune response to tuberculosis
+Research Interests: Public health, infectious diseases, vaccines, and global Health; the immune response to tuberculosis

 Selected Publications